 Applicants should normally have a good first degree from a recognised higher education institution.
 The University will also take into account the employment experience of applicants where relevant.

 Months of entry

-The turbulence in world politics over the past two decades has shown that it is extremely difficult to meet international development targets in the economic, human, and social sectors in states experiencing endemic political instability, violent civil conflict, gross human rights abuses, and acute crises of governance.
+The course adopts a unique interdisciplinary approach which is grounded in the acknowledgment that it is extremely difficult to meet international development targets in states experiencing endemic political instability, violent civil conflict, gross human rights abuses and acute crises of governance.

 Qualification and course duration